Chart Color Schemes

 In terms of cultural diversity, Exmouth records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Exmouth's cultural diversity aligns with the broader regional average, with 79.9% citizens, 78.4% born in Australia, and 91.6% speaking English only at home.
-Christianity is the predominant religion in Exmouth at 33.2%.
-Judaism, while small at 0.1%, is notably higher than the regional average of 0%.
+Exmouth's cultural diversity aligns with its wider region, with 79.9% citizens, 78.4% born in Australia, and 91.6% speaking English only at home.
+Christianity is the predominant religion at 33.2%.
+Judaism, though small at 0.1%, is overrepresented compared to Rest of WA's 0.0%.

 Frequently Asked Questions - Diversity